Lambourn railway station

-Lambourn railway station was a railway station in Lambourn, Berkshire, UK, on the Lambourn Valley Railway.
+Lambourn railway station was a railway station in Lambourn, Berkshire, England, on the Lambourn Valley Railway.

 History

 The station opened on 4 April 1898.
 It was the terminus and the most substantial station on the line.
 Currently, a street named "The Old Station Yard" runs through the now demolished site.

 Goods traffic

 Lambourn had an office and extensive freight facilities, including a goods yard with a loading dock, goods shed, locomotive shed, a coal yard and office, and cattle pens.
 The station was also busy with racehorses, with traffic peaking between 1920 and 1935.

 Closure

 The station closed to all traffic on 4 January 1960.